Updated on September 11th, 2022

 - Have paper towels or rags handy.

 - Working near the sink makes it easy to wash the honey off our hands and equipment.
 NOTE: Do not flush wax down your drain.
 Wax can harden and clog your pipes.
-If you need to wash off wax, do it outside.
+If you need to wash off the wax, do it outside.

 Our Kitchen Is Our Honey House